After a landmark decision on Friday, a federal circuit court in the USA has ruled that after ten years of legal battles, Google Books, is legal.

 On ‘fair use’ and ‘fair deal’

 The ruling relies heavily on the concept of fair use, a notion that allows people to use copyrighted material without getting explicit permission from the copyright holder so long as they meet certain broad criteria.
+[Update: there are also some considerations specifically for digital media.]
 But lest you think this is a uniquely American concern, it should be noted that in Canada, we have similar legislation.
 Called ‘fair dealing’, it takes into account several similar principles, including the purpose, character, length and necessity of the use of quoted material.

 So what’s the big deal?
 The big deal is that defining fairness is a pretty tough job—and one that legislators may not have fully considered.